6-ingredient Chocolate Self Saucing Pudding (Healthier!)

-This is a smug chocolate dessert that has it all.
-It’s quick and easy to make with only 6 ingredients, so it’s perfect for easy entertaining, or for a bit of comfort food on a busy weeknight.
-It’s super chocolaty, super gooey, pretty low in sugar, and contains no eggs!
+This self saucing chocolate pudding is a smug chocolate dessert that has it all!
+It’s quick and easy to make with only 6 ingredients, it’s super chocolaty and gooey, pretty low in sugar, and contains no eggs.

 The best chocolate self saucing pudding

-- boiling water (is that even an ingredient?): to pour over the top and form the basis of the delicious gooey sauce
+- Boiling water (is that even an ingredient?): to pour over the top and form the basis of the delicious gooey sauce

 Make the batter: